The direct answer

 Which LLM has the biggest context window for code review?

-Gemini historically leads on context window, which matters for reviews that span many files.
-Claude's Opus tier is next, followed by OpenAI's GPT-5 family.
-Grok is typically smaller.
-But context only matters if the review actually needs it — most per-file reviews do not.
+Gemini.
+Claude's Opus tier is next, then OpenAI's GPT-5 family.
+Grok is smaller.
+A big window only matters if the review actually needs it — most per-file reviews don't.

 Does Claude "understand" code better than GPT?